xiez/SICP-exercises/readme.md

 ### Data or Procedure ??

-A valid but conter -intuitive implementation of `cons`:
+A valid but conter-intuitive implementation of `cons`:

 ```
 (define (cons x y)